Lakshadweep admin moots proposal for shifting HC jurisdiction from Kerala to Karnataka | Law-Order

 Talking to PTI over phone, Lok Sabha member Mohammed Faizal P P said, ''This was his (Patel) first attempt to shift the judicial jurisdiction from Kerala to Karnataka.'' ''Why was he so particular to transfer it... it's totally a misappropriation of the post.
 The mother tongue of the people on these islands is Malayalam,'' he said.

 ''One should not forget the name of the high court is Kerala and Lakshadweep High Court.
-This proposal was conceived during his first visit to the islands,'' Faizal said and asked was there a need for this and how could he justify the proposal.
+This proposal was conceived during his first visit to the islands,'' Faizal said and asked if there a need for this and how would he justify the proposal.

+Faizal said there have been 36 administrators before Patel and no one had this kind of an idea.

 Shifting of the jurisdiction of the high court will change the entire judicial system of the islands as all the judicial officers are sent from the Kerala High Court because of the common language and script.